 A legal clinic from Waterloo region has sounded the alarm after being denied the chance to speak on topics of homelessness at a recent City of Cambridge council meeting.

-"We were told we couldn't delegate because of an ongoing litigation where we're representing two plaintiffs involving the Branchton encampment," said Ashley Schuitema, a paralegal with WRCLS.
+"We were told we couldn't delegate because of an ongoing litigation where we're representing two plaintiffs involving the Branchton encampment," said Ashley Schuitema, executive director of WRCLS.

 Schuitema said the city was relying on a bylaw that states that delegations will not be permitted to address council if they are involved in litigation or expected to proceed with litigation against the city.